Bar Rescue: Overview

-Taffer's team members train the staff on methods of improving food/drink preparation, customer service, and efficiency, frequently concentrating on a more limited selection of recipes than the bar typically offers.
+Taffer's team members consists of experts, whether it's mixologists for the bar, chefs for the kitchen, hostesses for service performances, and at times, security personnel for training in security and hookah makers for bars that serve hookah.
+Jon's team trains the staff on methods of improving food/drink preparation, customer service, and efficiency, frequently concentrating on a more limited selection of recipes than the bar typically offers.
 After the initial training, Taffer puts the bar through a "stress test" (similar to a soft launch), inviting in a large crowd of patrons in order to determine how well the staff can use their newly learned skills to deal with the pressure of a busy night.
 He uses market research, technological tools, and partner companies to scientifically measure the bar's performance.
 After discussing the stress test's results with owners and staff, Taffer meets with his experts to begin devising a new concept for the bar.

 The experts put the staff through a second, more extensive phase of training, overhauling the menu to fit the new concept.
 Once this phase is complete, Taffer closes the bar for a few days so that construction crews can redesign the interior.
 Deep-cleaning and structural work are performed when necessary.
 After the overhauled bar (often re-branded with a completely new name or a variation of the old one) is unveiled, Taffer takes the owners and staff on a tour to point out its new features.
 During the grand re-opening, he observes the overall improvement as a large crowd again packs the bar.